zenmeraki7/CREDIT_RISK_ENGINE/README.md

 *This project is for educational and demonstration purposes.*
 ```

-Just paste this into your `README.md` file and update placeholders like the screenshot path, repository URL, and author email.
+Just paste this into the GitHub editor and commit.
+Remember to replace the placeholder URL and author email if needed.